KaziRamisaRifa/Coocking-Relam-Web-Development-Project/README.md

 ## Credits

-This project was created by [KaziRamisaRifa](https://github.com/kaziramisarifa).
+This project was created by [KaziRamisaRifa](https://github.com/kaziramisarifa) as a part of a database management course project back in Dec 2020.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Please let me know if you need further assistance. 😊